LeanerCloud/AutoSpotting/README.md

-Just like in the above animation, it's as easy as launching a CloudFormation (or [Terraform](https://github.com/cristim/autospotting/tree/master/terraform)) stack and setting one or more tags on your AutoScaling group.
+Just like in the above animation, it's as easy as launching a CloudFormation (or [Terraform](https://github.com/cristim/autospotting/tree/master/terraform)) stack and setting the `spot-enabled` tag on the AutoScaling groups where you want it enabled to `true`.

 [![Launch](https://s3.amazonaws.com/cloudformation-examples/cloudformation-launch-stack.png)](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/new?stackName=AutoSpotting&templateURL=https://s3.amazonaws.com/cloudprowess/dv/template.json)